thennothinghappened/pelorus/README.md

 ## Compiling
  Using either [Intellij Idea](https://www.jetbrains.com/idea/download) or [Android Studio](https://developer.android.com/studio/) with the Multiplatform plugin, clone and import the repo and let Gradle install dependencies. \
+ You'll get some errors, since you won't have Kotlass or HtmlText.
+Make sure to clone these too, and run their `:maven:publishToMavenLocal` task first. \
  Once the project sync is finished, run the `:desktop:compose desktop:run` gradle task to make sure it works. \
  Next, you can compile the APK through `:android:build:assemble`.